 After contemplating the Battle of the Granicus, I am taken further north on this trip with Peter Sommer In the Footsteps of Alexander the Great, heading for Dascylium.
-I am a little surprised for Alexander never went to Dascylium as he sent his seasoned general Parmenion instead.
+I am a little surprised because Alexander never went to Dascylium as he sent his seasoned general Parmenion instead.
 Well, I suppose it was just part of the campaign, and I take in the same rather dull, flat landscape I met on the road to the Granicus.
 Yet, so much history has been written in the furrows of this freshly plowed soil.
 Less than one hundred years before Alexander, Xenophon and what remained of his Ten Thousand marched through this countryside, a detail that cannot have been lost on Alexander.

 But the Macedonian king had to press south, well aware of the threat posed by the sizable Persian navy patrolling the coast of Asia Minor.
 Parmenion took Dascylium, the capital of Hellespontine Phrygia, without trouble, as the guards had abandoned the town.
 A new satrap, Calas, was quickly put in place.
 From now on, the tribute Dascylium used to pay to Persia would come to Alexander.

 It is hard to imagine the city on this low hill now overgrown with bright spring flowers, yellow rapeseed, and red poppies.
-Remains of low Greek city walls with neatly cut stones, bits of Byzantine walls in which spolia from earlier ages is used, and then the scarce ruins of habitation.
+Remains of low Greek city walls with neatly cut stones, bits of Byzantine walls in which spolia from earlier ages has been used, and then the scarce ruins of habitation.
 It is beyond doubt that Parmenion did a thorough job!
 A lovely place for a city anyway, I think.

 From here, we pass but don’t stop at Cyzicus, which Alexander also conquered.
 It is said that he was responsible for connecting the island to the mainland.
 I wonder what is left of the huge amphitheater with a diameter of 150 meters which the Romans built here in the third century BC.
 It was intersected by a stream, making it particularly fit for naval battles – the only one of its kind in Turkey!
 It must have been a magnificent sight, and it is mentioned as being one of the Seven Wonders of the World.
 Apparently, as late as 1444, the visitor could still admire thirty-one of the immense columns in place.